InsightsByIvy/Credit-Card-Fraud-Detection/README.md

 <br>
 Link to view: [HERE](https://public.tableau.com/app/profile/ivy.kepiro/viz/FraudDetectionOverview/Dashboard3)

-## Methodology

-Data Cleaning
- * Removed duplicates and handled missing values in creditcard_subset.csv.

-Exploratory Data Analysis
- * Calculated fraud percentage (~0.17%) and aggregated data by hour and amount.
- * Analysed fraud prevalence: ~85 out of 50,000 transactions are fraudulent, consistent with the original Kaggle dataset.
- * Examined amount distribution: Fraudulent transactions average €164.23, while legitimate ones average €87.25, indicating higher-value frauds.
- * Explored time patterns: Fraud peaks vary by hour, with potential clustering visualised in the dashboard.
- * Identified high-value transactions: High-spending users (e.g., >€500) contribute disproportionately to fraud, suggesting a need for targeted monitoring.

-Machine Learning Approach
- * Model: Random Forest Classifier trained to predict fraud based on transaction features.
- * Evaluation: Used precision, recall, F1-score, and confusion matrix to assess model performance.
- * Threshold Tuning: Explored the trade-off between precision and recall by adjusting the decision threshold, with a focus on maximising precision to minimise false alarms.

-Visualisation:
-- "Histogram of transaction amounts",
-- "Line charts for hourly fraud frequency",
-- "Precision-Recall vs. Threshold Plot: Demonstrates the trade-off between catching more frauds and reducing false positives."
-- "Interactive Tableau dashboard with filters (Hour, Amount) and KPIs (Fraud Percentage, Total Fraud Cases)"

 ## Findings
 - **Fraud Prevalence**: Approximately 0.17% of transactions are fraudulent (~85 out of 50,000), consistent with the Kaggle dataset (the dataset is highly imbalanced).